KeyteqLabs/exceed-static/README.md

 * nopencils
 * nostack

-So to see no stack and pencils, just the toolbar you can view `?notoolbar&nopencils`
+So to see no stack and pencils, just the toolbar you can view `?nostack&nopencils`

 ### KeyMedia dark scale view
 Append the class "dark" to the "eze-stack-content" section